 We work on three key research themes in imaging physics.
-For more information on available projects, please check the below themes.
+For more information on the available bachelor and master projects, please check the below themes.

 Want to learn more about our research?
 See below our latest projects.

 How to find structurally different molecules before they disappear in the average?

 Particle fusion for single molecule localization microscopy improves signal-to-noise ratio and overcomes underlabeling, but ignores structural heterogeneity or conformational variability.
 This study presents a-priori knowledge-free unsupervised classification of structurally different particles employing the Bhattacharya cost function as dissimilarity metric.

 The impact of noise on Structured Illumination Microscopy image reconstructions

 Super-resolution structured illumination microscopy (SIM) has become a widely used method for biological imaging.
 Standard reconstruction algorithms, however, are prone to generate noise-specific artifacts that limit their applicability for lower signal-to-noise data.
 Here we present a physically realistic noise model that explains the structured noise artifact, which we then use to motivate new complementary reconstruction approaches.